upstash/upsy/slack/README.md

+## Features

+No matter how old or buried within a channel the answer to your question might be, Upsy will find relevant messages from its memory and respond immediately and only if it's sure of the answer.
+Upsy stores only data you explicitly allow it to process by adding it to specific channels and stores all data in your own database.

+**🧠 Unified Memory:** Upsy's memory works across channels you've added Upsy to.
+Get to-the-point answers even if the corresponding information is buried deep within another channel.

+**🔒 Privacy Preserved:** Upsy only accesses data from the channel you add it to.
+It is open source and self-hosted.
+The communication between the Upsy server, Discord and Slack is encrypted.

+**⌚ Works Retrospectively:** Add Upsy to any channel, and it will store the channel history in its memory.
+The bot jumps in only if someone asks a question it can find a relevant answer to or if someone mentions Upsy in their message.

+**💡 Add Data via DMs:** Communicate with Upsy via Direct Messages (DMs).
+You can even add new information to Upsy’s memory by interacting in DMs that it can then use to answer questions in any other channel.

 ## Slack Setup

 To create a new Slack app in your team account, go to https://api.slack.com/apps, click `Create New App`, then select `from an app manifest`.
 After selecting your workspace, copy and paste the below configuration into the JSON editor: